 - Generally lower wattage than larger bulbs.
 Most are around 5 watts or equivalent to a 40 watt traditional (incandescent) bulb.

-- We supply three types of SBC bulbs; our Clear Candle LED Bulb (shown) which has a slightly elongated shape and is the recommended bulb for all wall lights that have fabric shades, our SBC Golf LED Ball bulb which is round and our small, incandescent 15 watt Pigmy bulb.
+- We supply two types of SBC bulbs; our Clear Candle LED Bulb (shown) which has a slightly elongated shape and is the recommended bulb for all wall lights that have fabric shades and our SBC Golf LED Ball bulb which is round.

 - Dimmable – all our small bayonet LED bulbs are dimmable if used with a dimmer switch.